Co-Designing Statistical MIMO Radar and In-band Full-Duplex Multi-User MIMO Communications -- Part I: Signal Processing: Introduction

 The increased DoFs, sharing of antennas, and higher dimensional optimization exacerbate spectrum sharing in a joint MIMO-radar-MIMO-communications (MRMC) architecture \cite{alaee2020information,dokhanchi2020multi}.
-Early works on MRMC proposed null space projection beamforming which projects the colocated MIMO radar signals onto the null space of the interference channel matrix from radar Tx to MIMO communications Rx \cite{khawar2015target}.
+Early works on MRMC proposed null space projection beamforming, which projects the colocated MIMO radar signals onto the null space of the interference channel matrix from radar Tx to MIMO communications Rx \cite{khawar2015target}.
 The MRMC processing techniques include matrix completion \cite{MCMIMO_RadComm}, single base station (BS) interference mitigation \cite{khawar2015target}, and switched small singular value space projection \cite{mahal2017spectral}.
 Among waveforms, \cite{bao2019precoding} analyzes orthogonal frequency-division multiplexing for a MIMO radar to coexist with a communications system.
 On the other hand, \cite{qian2018joint,rihan2018optimum} suggest optimal space-time transmit waveforms for a colocated MIMO radar co-designed with a point-to-point MIMO communications codebook.

 Nearly all of these works focus on single-user MIMO communications and colocated MIMO radars.
-To generalize MRMC, \cite{cheng2019miso} investigated a novel constructive-interference-based precoding optimization for colocated MIMO radar and DL MU multiple input single-output communications.
-This was later extended to the coexistence of MIMO radar with MU-MIMO communications \cite{biswas2018fdqos} through multiple radar transmit beamforming approaches that keep the original modulation and communications data rate unaffected.
+To generalize MRMC, \cite{cheng2019miso} investigated a novel constructive-interference-based precoding optimization for colocated MIMO radar and DL MU multiple-input single-output communications.
+This was later extended to the co-existence of MIMO radar with MU-MIMO communications \cite{biswas2018fdqos} through multiple radar transmit beamforming approaches that keep the original modulation and communications data rate unaffected.
 In quite a few recent studies \cite{Lops2020uplink,Lops2019serveillance}, either radar or communications is in MIMO configuration.